-The Samoyed’s tragic death raised questions of sabotage, insurance scam, genetic bleeding disorder cover-up and other wild hypothesis.
+The Samoyed’s tragic death raised questions of sabotage, insurance scam, genetic bleeding disorder cover-up and other hypothesis.

 The Sammy was only 3 years old.
 Although he defeated a lot of good dogs, he was ranked 7th in his breed.
 Professional handlers admired the dog but none considered him a serious threat to their success.
 A jealous Samoyed owner?
 Equally unlikely.